SirSamiboi/etoh-pp/README.md

 This is very similar to what the ranking systems of osu! and Beat Saber do.
 I really enjoy those ranking systems, so I was inspired to create the equivalent for EToH.
 The program also allows you to see a graph of anyone's pp history (as long as their inventory is public), so you can see how they've improved over time, including when they've beaten a new hardest tower!

-DM me on discord @sirsamiboi if there are any incorrect difficulties.
+DM me on discord @sirsamiboi if there are any incorrect difficulties or issues you would like to report.
 Thank you for using my program :)